awslabs/aws-greengrass-labs-iot-pubsub-sdk-for-python/README.md

 **Method 1: Fork to new Repository:**
 Use this method if starting a new project and you intend to capture the changes into your own Git repository now or in the future.

-* To fork this project to your own repository, click the Fork button on this page:
+* To fork this project to your own repository, click the Fork button on the top of this page:

 ![click-fork](/images/click-fork.png)